saleh2784/ec2-proj/README.md

 a. config file for ec2
 b. credentials file for ec2
-c. dockerhube credenyials (user name & secret key)
+c. dockerhube credentials (user name & secret key)

 How to run the Pipeline: